kadena-io/pact/docs/pact-reference.md

 The key-row model is augmented by every change to column values being versioned by transaction ID.
 For example, a table with three columns "name", "age", and "role" might update "name" in transaction #1, and "age" and "role" in transaction #2.
-Retreiving historical data will return just the change to "name" under transaction 1, and the change to "age" and "role" in transaction #2.
+Retrieving historical data will return just the change to "name" under transaction 1, and the change to "age" and "role" in transaction #2.

 ### Back-ends {#backends}